swcarpentry/python-novice-inflammation/pages/07-errors.md

 <li>An error having to do with the &quot;grammar&quot; or syntax of the program is called a <code>SyntaxError</code>.
 If the issue has to do with how the code is indented, then it will be called an <code>IndentationError</code>.</li>
 <li>A <code>NameError</code> will occur if you use a variable that has not been defined (either because you meant to use quotes around a string, you forgot to define the variable, or you just made a typo).</li>
 <li>Containers like lists and dictionaries will generate errors if you try to access items in them that do not exist.
 For lists, this type of error is called an <code>IndexError</code>; for dictionaries, it is called a <code>KeyError</code>.</li>
+<li>Trying to read a file that does not exist will give you an <code>IOError</code>.
+Trying to read a file that is open for writing, or writing to a file that is open for reading, will also give you an <code>IOError</code>.</li>
 </ul>
 </div>